dmitriymolokov/pluto/README.md

 # Efficiency

-The efficiency of scroo has not been tested.
+The efficiency of magic has not been tested.
 You are welcome to post results and improve upon them.
 Sanity checks happen against a known address in the database on each thread after 100k requests if it fails the program exits as this may mean a problem with memcached.
 Loading from pickles to memcached to slow, this needs to be worked on